Bas94/SMfMIA/README.md

   * cmake-gui
   * git
   * also you may want to install ffmpeg dependencies if you need video file support in opencv (libavcodec-devel libavdevice-devel libavfilter-devel libavformat-devel libavresample-devel libavutil-devel libpostproc-devel libswresample-devel libswscale-devel)
+  * gtk 2.0 development dependencies (needed for the file dialog)

 To initialise the project just use the init_repo scripts.
 On Windows open a cmd and call init_repo.bat